Emergency Medicine Ultrasound

-The use of ultrasound in Emergency Medicine has greatly increased over the last several years as this technology has been embraced by emergency physicians as an efficient way to evaluate patients with a variety of clinical conditions.
+The use of ultrasound in medicine has greatly increased over the last several years and this technology has especially been embraced by emergency physicians as an efficient way to evaluate patients with a variety of clinical conditions.

-Under the direction of the ultrasound director, Brian Tollefson, MD, and assistant directors Andrew Anderson, MD, and Nick Hoda, MD, this technology has been fully integrated into the day-to-day practice in the Emergency Department at the University of Mississippi Medical Center as well as into the curriculum for the residents and the research activities of the department.
+Under the direction of the ultrasound director, Nick Hoda, MD, and assistant director/fellowship director Brian Tollefson, MD, this technology has been fully integrated into the day-to-day practice in the Emergency Department at the University of Mississippi Medical Center as well as into the curriculum for the residents and the research activities of the department.

-The Emergency Department has two new Sonosite M-Turbo ultrasound machines for exclusive use in the Emergency Department.
-The faculty and senior residents are very experienced in the operation of these machines in a variety of clinical pathology, including trauma, hepatobiliary, cardiac, vascular, ocular, obstetrical, gynecological, urological and musculoskeletal.
+The Emergency Department has three Sonosite X-Porte and three Sonosite M-Turbo ultrasound machines for exclusive use in the Emergency Department.
+The faculty and senior residents are very experienced in the operation of these machines in a variety of clinical pathology including trauma, cardiac, hepatobiliary, vascular, ocular, obstetrical, gynecological, urological and musculoskeletal.
 Ultrasound is also extensively used for procedural guidance and is an integral part of the evaluation of undifferentiated hypotension.

-The Department of Emergency Medicine is also very active in emergency ultrasound research.
-Several research projects are currently ongoing, including musculoskeletal evaluation, prehospital trauma evaluation, dehydration evaluation and sideline sports medicine applications.
+The Department of Emergency Medicine has also been active in emergency ultrasound research and publications.
+Recent projects have included including knee and ankle evaluations, POCUS for primary care providers, prehospital trauma evaluation, dehydration evaluation and sideline sports medicine applications.

 - Nicholas Hoda, MD, Director of Emergency Ultrasound